 5. What are the unintended consequences of legalizing assisted suicide?
 How does allowing some patients to choose assisted suicide remove choice from others?

 6. What role does an entitlement mentality play in the demand for assisted suicide?

 7. Should people who die from suicide (assisted or non-assisted) be allowed to donate their organs?
 Is that turning a negative into a positive or does it act as an encouragement to individuals to justify their intended suicide as something that will help others?

-8. In end of life decisions, is it responsible and compassionate medical care to withold water and basic nutrition- no matter how it is delivered to the patient?
+8. In end of life decisions, is it responsible and compassionate medical care to withhold water and basic nutrition- no matter how it is delivered to the patient?
 (Example: Terri Schiavo)